omrawaley/chip-8-assembler/README.md

 Labels are denoted using a period (`.`).

-When referring to an existing label in a `JMPL` instruction, do not include the period.
+When referring to an existing label in a `JMP` instruction, do not include the period.

 ```
 .add
 ADDRR 3 4   ;0x200  Add reg 3 to reg 4

-JMPL add    ;0x202  Jump to 0x200
+JMP add    ;0x202  Jump to 0x200
 ```

 ### Definitions